triglav-modular/208_Clockwork_Card/README.md

 7. Press upload in the top left corner and wait for the flashing to finish.
 8. Unplug the device from the USB port.
 9. You’re done.

+**CHANGELOG**

+1.2
+Fixed a bug that caused trigger lengths to be shorter than 4ms.

+1.1
+Fixed a bug causing external and pulser mode triggering on the falling edge.

+1.0
+Initial release.